jadedjester/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 =====================

-Most of the overhead for creating new item types in Aristotle is taken care of by inheritance within Python language and the Django web framework.
+Most of the overhead for creating new item types in Aristotle is taken care of by inheritance within the Python language and the Django web framework.

 For example, creating a new item within the registry requires as little code as::